meetkabeershah/meetkabeershah.github.io/_posts/2019-12-3-How-to-implement-set-math-theory-in-javascript.md

 [credit](https://en.wikipedia.org/wiki/Set_(mathematics))

 The set is used for checking the presence of an item.
-Set thoey is an important part of mathamatics.
+Set theory is an important part of mathematics.

 The below example takes input from the user and performs multiple set operations like: